COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Eligibility criteria for patients who underwent neoadjuvant chemotherapy followed by surgery

-The primary endpoint of the study was IDFS.[Level of evidence: 1iDii]
+The primary end point of the study was invasive disease-free survival (IDFS).[Level of evidence: 1iDii]

 Endocrine therapy for hormone receptor–positive breast cancer